ruba-nassar/new-travel/README.md

 ## Getting Started

-Setting up JourneyJolt is simple — just configure your ```.env``` file, and you're ready to go!
+Setting up Travel Genius is simple — just configure your ```.env``` file, and you're ready to go!

-To get started with JourneyJolt, follow these instructions to set up the project locally on your machine for development and testing.
+To get started with Travel Genius, follow these instructions to set up the project locally on your machine for development and testing.

 ### Prerequisites